freshgum-bubbles/typedi/README.md

 ## "Why was this created?"

 It's mainly a more modern, simpler version of the original [TypeDI project](https://github.com/typestack/typedi), with more features, easier integration, and better error reporting.

-## (Un)ideal Naming

-In the future, I'll most likely look at renaming this package.
-That'll come naturally as part of a wider project.
-You'll probably notice that I avoid explicitly using this package's name in a lot of places; that will make it easier to update.
-The naming scheme is... unfortunate, and in retrospect I should have named it differently to avoid confusion with the original project.
+The naming isn't ideal, and it'll most likely be changed in the future[^5].

 ## Maintenance